JesseSteele/penguinsay/README.md

 # penguinsay
 ## The talking penguin
-Written for Linux in Linux
+Penguin talkback written in Linux for Linux

 ## Create the simple Linux install package for `penguinsay`
 This is a guide to create an installer package for the `penguinsay` command on: